 “Where should I apply perfume?” asked a young lady.
 “Where you want to be kissed,” replied Coco Chanel.

-Seeing as Valentine’s Day is just around the corner, Savoir Flair is feeling rather romantic – and what better way to get in the mood than with lots of fancy fragrances in beautiful bottles?
+Seeing as it’s Valentine’s Day, Savoir Flair is feeling rather romantic – and what better way to get in the mood than with lots of fancy fragrances in beautiful bottles?
 Smell has the power to change your mood, evoke memories, transport you to a faraway land, and even help you fall in love.
 Yes, that’s right.
 Just by taking in a good old whiff of someone, you can be struck so strongly by their smell that it’s almost as if you’ve been hit by Cupid’s arrow.

 “The beauty of perfumes is that they are deeply personal and can evoke strong memories with a single note, even on a subconscious level.
 Scents can draw us to others, creating special bonds,” says Martine Micallef, co-creator of niche fragrance brand M.Micallef.
 Fragrance is also a form of expression, a way of revealing your mood or personality, giving others a piece of yourself simply through smell.